johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-11-azure-container-apps-easy-auth-and-dotnet-authentication/index.md

 - `EasyAuthAuthenticationHandler` is an `AuthenticationHandler` that takes the information from the `X-MS-CLIENT-PRINCIPAL` header and uses it to create a `ClaimsPrincipal`.
 - The `MsClientPrincipal` class is a representation of the decoded `X-MS-CLIENT-PRINCIPAL` header.
 - `AddAzureContainerAppsEasyAuth` is an extension method for the `AuthenticationBuilder` object - this allows users to make use of the handler in their application.
+- With Easy Auth, role claims arrive in the custom `"roles"` claim.
+This is somewhat non-standard and so we remap `"roles"` claims to be `ClaimTypes.Role` / `"http://schemas.microsoft.com/ws/2008/06/identity/claims/role"` claims as well.
+This should ensure that anything built with the expectation of that type of claim behaves in the way you'd expect.

 ## Using `AddAzureContainerAppsEasyAuth()`